 Many within the dental profession are often confused because this problem can present with an overlapping number of issues involving not only the head, neck, temporomandibular joints, teeth and muscles.
 Depending on which philosophical belief, school of thought and area of focus dental experts and clinicians believe that it relates to a lack of coordination between the muscles of mastication, the jaw joints, the teeth and the central nervous system.
 Academics may also call it Cranio-mandibular/ Neurovasomuscular/Cervical Dysfunction.
 Others focus diagnosis and treatment on the central nervous system (psychological as well as biochemical aspects) as it relates Orofacial or Craniofacial pain issues.
 Third party insurance groups may recognize it as, Musculoskeletal Dysfunction (MSD) of the head and neck resulting in Temporomandibular Joint Dysfunction.

 Disorders of the Temporomandibular Joint can mimic other dental and medical problems.
 A proper diagnosis regarding head and neck pain is very important because serious medical problems such as vascular disorders, brain tumors, aneurisms, cervical disc disorders, throat and oral cancer, etc. can produce similar symptoms of TMJ disorders.
-It is important to inform our office of any change in your health history from that was previously provided.
+It is important to inform your doctor of any change in your health history from that was previously provided.